VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

       output.
 A second compaction does no strip pass.
     - `compactStrippingStd` with a 1-byte `txMaxSize` commits before every key and produces the same data.
+    - With 12 undecodable complete records, `CompactDBFile` succeeds, strips the other 20, copies each bad record byte for byte, reports 12 unreadable with the first 10 keys, and stamps version 1.
-    - With an undecodable complete record, `CompactDBFile` fails, the original file's bytes are unchanged, it is still unversioned, and no temporary file is left.
+    - With a malformed schema version, `CompactDBFile` fails, the original file's bytes are unchanged, and no temporary file is left.
     - On a version 1 db with output in its complete records, `CompactDBFile` decodes nothing (counted by the `compactStdDecodeObserver` seam), reports no strip, and copies every value and sequence verbatim.